 This section of the Profile incorporates the following specifications by reference:

-SOAP actor Attribute
+RFC3986: Uniform Resource Identifier (URI): Generic Syntax [RFC3986]

-discusses the SOAP actor attribute.
+Section 4.2.2 of [SOAP1.1] "SOAP actor Attribute" discusses the SOAP actor attribute.
 The value of this attribute is a URI.
 To ensure interoperability it is important that SENDERs and RECEIVERs share a common understanding of how such URI values will be compared.
 The Profile places the following constraints on the use of such URI values:

 Use of SOAP-defined URIs